kay-kay-t/Sales-Predictions/README.md

-In this project I'm analizing dataset and trying to make sales prediction for food items sold at various stores.
+In this project I'm analyzing a dataset and trying to make sales predictions for food items sold at various stores.
 The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.

-My Project contains data cleaning and analizing, visualizations of different aspects of data and using machine learning models to see which one is doing better predictions.
+My Project contains data cleaning and analyzing, visualizations of different aspects of data and using machine learning models to see which one is doing better predictions.
 Data Dictionary for this dataset:

 ![image](https://user-images.githubusercontent.com/66798944/136724798-a5d3cfdb-b86e-44a4-9832-be368da562a6.png)